tgambet/mcp-fetch-node/README.md

 This can be customized by adding the argument `--user-agent=YourUserAgent` to the run command, which will override both.

+## Key differences with the original project

+- This implementation is written in TypeScript and targets the Node.js runtime.
+  It is suited for situations where python is not available.

+- This implementation provides an SSE interface instead of stdio.
+  It is more suitable for deployment as a web service, increasing portability.

+- This implementation does not rely on Readability.js library for content extraction.
+  It uses a custom implementation that is more generic and suited for websites other that news-related ones.

+The api and tool description is, however, the same as the original project so you can try `mcp-fetch-node` as a drop-in replacement for the original project.

+Please report any issue to the [issue tracker](https://github.com/tgambet/mcp-fetch-node/issues).

 ## Features

 - Fetch and extract relevant content from a URL